luizrogeriocn/lightning_nodes_challenge/README.md

 Or visit it in your browser [Get /nodes](http://127.0.0.1:8080/nodes)

 When you first run the server, there will be no records to be displayed.
-After roughly a minute, the importation subroutine will run (it prints to the terminal when it starts and ends) and then we are able to see the results by refreshing the page.
+After roughly a minute, the import subroutine will run (it prints to the terminal when it starts and ends) and then we are able to see the results by refreshing the page.

 ## What was the reason for your focus?
 What problems were you trying to solve?